 I found Vespertine after ten minutes.

 The room was wide and round, with lush red carpeting and glossy oil paintings of past Ministers hanging on its walls.
 The portraits peered down with hooded eyelids, grimaces on their sagging faces.
-They were all, I couldn't help notice, of men.
+They were all, I couldn't help but notice, of men.
 White men.
-In fact, I don't think I'd seen so many white dudes in one room together since my stepfather dragged me to his crossword puzzle convention last year.
+In fact, I don't think I'd seen so many white dudes in one room since my stepfather dragged me to his crossword puzzle convention last year.